hanjingo/doc/ALGO/recursion.md

 ## Direct And Indirect Recursive Function

 A function is called **direct recursive** if it calls itself directly during its execution.

+An **indirect recursive function** is one that calls another function, and that other function, in turn, calls the original function either directly or through other functions.
+This creates a chain of recursive calls involving multiple functions, as opposed to direct recursion, where a function calls itself.

+## Advantage

+- Recursion helps in logic building.
+Recursive thinking helps in solving complex problems by breaking them into smaller subproblems.
+- Recursive solutions work as a basic for Dynamic Programming and Divide and Conquer algorithms.
+- Certain problem can be solved quite easily using recursion.